-To make it easier to write auto-completion for shells, ponysay supports the two options -- onelist and --quoters, which has not short versions.
+To make it easier to write auto-completion for shells, ponysay supports the two options '--onelist', '++onelist' and '--quoters', which has no short versions.

-Executing ponysay --onelist will list every available pony, independent of where it is located, the output is a sorted and consists only of one pony per line.
+Executing ponysay --onelist will list every available standard (MLP:FiM) pony, independent of where it is located, the output is a sorted and consists only of one pony per line.